mikeizbicki/cmc-csci145-math166/README.md

        but algorithms get outdated fast.

     1. The real goal is to teach you how to read research-level papers and math so that you can understand the techniques developed in 2032 for yourself.

 1. Major algorithms
     1. Eigen-methods for data mining
     1. Stochastic gradient descent
         1. logistic regression
+        1. kernel methods
+        1. neural networks
         1. word2vec
         1. deep learning (transformers, CNNs, etc.)
-    1. Focus on web/text mining examples
+    1. Focus on text/web/social media examples

 1. Major concepts
     1. Bias/variance trade-off
-    1. Regularization
-    1. Theorems
     1. VC Dimension theorem (fundamental theorem of statistical learning)
-        1. SGD convergence theorem
-1. Feature generation methods
-    1. Text (English, non-English)
-    1. Social media
-    1. Kernels
+    1. Regularization (L1, L2, elastic net, weight decay, early stopping, etc.)
+    1. Optimization algorithms (gradient descent, stochastic gradient descent, ADAM, etc.)

 1. Ethical implications of data mining

+   Pet peeve: You can't understand the ethics if you don't understand the technical details

 1. Apply data mining libraries (PyTorch, scikit-learn, GenSim, spaCy, etc.)
     1. Teaching you how to use these libraries is NOT the primary goal of the course
     1. In-person class time will focus on the math, and I'm expecting you can figure out how to use the libraries on your own